-The infrared heat lamp you want is a 250-watt, reddish “heat lamp.”
+The infrared heat lamp you want is a 250-watt, red bulb that is sold at hardware stores as a “heat lamp.”
 Avoid clear or halogen bulbs.
-Heat lamp bulbs are manufactured by Triangle, Sylvania, Philips, Havel-Sli, Westinghouse, General Electric and FEIT.
+Heat lamp bulbs are manufactured by Triangle, Sylvania, Philips, Havel-Sli, Westinghouse, General Electric.

 The bulb need not be pure red – the color varies from a yellowish to a deeper red color.
-These bulbs are often sold for use in chicken coops as brooder lamps, in restaurants to keep food warm or in ceiling heating units in bathrooms.
+These bulbs are often sold for use in chicken coops, in restaurants to keep food warm or in ceiling heating units in bathrooms.

 You will also need to purchase a clamp-on lamp socket and fixture rated for at least a 250-watt light bulb.
-They usually come with a guard to prevent touching the bulb, which is extremely hot.
+They usually come with a guard to prevent touching the bulb.

 Purchase a Single Bulb Infrared Heat Lamp

-In US: You can purchase a single bulb infrared lamp in the Live to 110 Store.
+In US: You can purchase a single infrared bulb on Amazon.com.

 In Europe: Purchase an infrared bulb in Europe (220 volts) on Amazon.com